 1. Form a Likelemba/Pardna

 Likelembas are commonly used amongst Congolese diasporas in Europe, the US and China to contribute to basic needs of its members as well as financing business ideas.
 The term Pardna (or Paadna) refers to the same pooling of resources in Caribbean communities and their diasporas in the UK and elsewhere.
 These associations are rotating savings clubs; members contribute a fixed amount at a fixed interval of time.
 At each interval of collection, one member receives the pool of the total sum.
 For instance, in a Likelemba with ten members, everyone will contribute 1,000 RMB per month, the ‘savings pool’ is 10,000 RMB.
 This amount will go to a different member every month.
 Other forms of microfinances such as ‘Susu’ in West Africa, and ‘Ukob’ in Ethiopia also work in a similar way, using microfinance to finance and empower Black entrepreneurs.

-The consolidation of black business through merging of two black companies or one company by a bigger company, has many benefits, amongst which is the creation of larger revenues.
-A prime example of consolidation happened last year when black-owned Blavity, the media and events startup focused on black millennials and black culture, acquired Travel Noire, a popular travel and discovery platform for Black millenials.
+The consolidation of black business through merging of two Black companies or one company by a bigger company, has many benefits, amongst which is the creation of larger revenues.
+A prime example of consolidation happened last year when Black-owned Blavity, the media and events startup focused on Black millennials and Black culture, acquired Travel Noire, a popular travel and discovery platform for Black millennials.
 In China, setting up wholly foreign-owned enterprises requires a fair amount of time, capital, and resources.
-If small to medium scale black businesses were to partner amongst themselves, they would be able to speed up this process.
-The black community should also consider investing in these businesses to help raise the necessary capital.
+If small to medium scale Black businesses were to partner amongst themselves, they would be able to speed up this process.
+The Black community should also consider investing in these businesses to help raise the necessary capital.

 2. Registration and Employment